JaminMartin/spcs_instruments/README.md

 ## Importing a valid instrument not yet included in spcs-instruments
 If you have not yet made a pull request to include your instrument that implements the appropriate traits but still want to use it.
 This is quite simple!
 So long as it is using the same dependencies e.g. Pyvisa, PyUSB etc. **Note** Support for `Yaq` and `PyMeasure` instruments will be added in future.
-However, a thin API wrapper will need to be made to make it compliant with the expected data / control layout.
+However, a thin API wrapper will need to be made to make it compliant with the expected data/control layout.
 These are not added as default dependencies as they have not yet been tested.

 Simply add a valid module path to your experiment file and then import the module like so;
 ```py